 The laws that cover food safety are the Food Act 2014 and the Food Regulations 2015.
-The Act commenced on 1 March 2016, when it introduced a 3-year transition period for existing food businesses currently operating under the Food Hygiene Regulations 1974 to transition to the new Act.

 New food businesses

 New food businesses are required to operate under the Act from day one.
 You will need to register a food control plan or a national programme, depending on the food sector your business belongs to.
 See below for further information and application documentation.

 A very useful tool for setting up a template food control plan or national programme is found on the Ministry for Primary Industries website.
 It is called My Food Rules.
 Use this to set up and print your personalised food control plan or national programme and to produce a completed scope of operations document (which is part of the application documentation).

 For further assistance please email Hamilton City Council at email@example.com.